daltonboll/Shortly/README.md

 About
 -----
-Shortly is a social link shortner.
-Shorten, store, and favorite your friends links for future use!
+Shortly is a social link shortener.
+Shorten, store, and favorite your friends' links for future use!
 Shortly is built using Ruby on Rails version 4.2.4.

 To use Shortly online, go here: https://shortly-i253.herokuapp.com/